Chew on This: The Ultimate How-To for Happy Pet Teeth!

 Never use human toothpaste, baking soda, or salt to clean your pet's teeth, as these can be toxic to them.

-If your pet is particularly resistant to teeth brushing, consult your veterinarian for alternative dental care options.
+If your pet is particularly resistant to teeth brushing, they may take to dental wipes, water additives or dental treats and chews.

 Regular veterinary check-ups are crucial for monitoring your pet's dental health and addressing any potential issues early.